aussielunix/bootc/README.md

 # bootc

-Experimenting with bootc for a cloud native workflow of my Linux fleet.
+Experimenting with bootc for managing my Linux fleet with a cloud native workflow.

 Ideas I am interested in:

-* Can I use a Containerfile (Dockerfile) as the source of truth for all image types - containers, local VMs, laptop installs, AWS ami's etc ?
+* Can I use a Containerfile (Dockerfile) as the source of truth for all image types - containers, local VMs, bare metal, AWS ami's etc ?
 * No more Packer ?
 * cloud native development workflow and tooling for managing a fleet of Linux machines (bare metal, VMs or containers)
 * Air gapped updates